fhircast/sandbox.js/README.md

 Notice that there is only context information in the response and no event name.

 ## Test the websocket channel proposed addition
-The [FHIR® subscription resource](https://www.hl7.org/fhir/subscription.html) specifies a number of communication channels and there is interest in following that model in FHIRcast starting with a websocket channel.
+The [FHIR® subscription resource](https://www.hl7.org/fhir/subscription.html) specifies a number of communication channels and there is interest in following that model in FHIRcast starting with the addition of a websocket channel.
 With this channel, the end clients communicate directly with the hub and the applications servers are not involved.
 ![websocket](/images/websocket.png)
 A possible implementation would be to add 'hub.channel.type' and 'hub.channel.endpoint' to the current subscription request and to provide a wss://fhircast-hub/bind/:[endpoint] service on the hub that binds the websocket created by the client to the subscription.